icons8/free/README.md

             This is known as an affine transform and is enough to represent translation, rotation, and skew.
             The identity transform is [1, 0, 0,   0, 1, 0].
             A translation matrix will typically look like: [1, 0, tx,   0, 1, ty]
             and a rotation matrix will typically look like: [cos(angle), -sin(angle), 0, sin(angle), cos(angle), 0]
-            If Matrix contains only translation it will be printed like point [0,5]
+            If a matrix contains only translation it will be printed like point [0,5]

 * ScaleX: [float](#float) - scale by x-coord.
 Usually should be 1.
-            If it's -1 - layer is flipped horizontally.
+            If it's -1 - the layer is flipped horizontally.
             If it's some random number - it's a cos(angle).
 * SkewX: [float](#float) - skew by x-coord.
 Usually should be 0.
             If it's some random number - it's a -sin(angle).